idelfonsog2/idelfonsog2.github.io/README.md

 ![](img/stranded.jpg)

 **Background**
 - Math ➗ is international spoken.
-- Music 🎼 is international heard.
+- 👋 a hello is international known gesture
-- Culture 🎨 which involves dance, literature, design, cuisine are different forms of expression.
+- A more deep thing: Culture 🎨! it involves music, dance, literature, design, cuisine are different forms of expression, which are well known!
+  - You can have KFC in Tanzania and Mozambique
+  - You can have an excellent Indian Biryani rice in Chicago, IL
+  - You can dance Argentinian Tango in Istanbul, Turkey

-- Social interaction is a human need
+`Social interaction is a human need` YES!

-YES!
 It's something we get excited for and even further when we meet, travel or try something new.
 People can connect with each other despite the different languages, origins, cultures.

+**What/Why**
+Like any other platform trying to connect people:
+- I'm just trying to build something to that allows two person to introduce each other.
+- I love dancing, specially in Turkey, Chicago, Madrid, Hong Kong.
+- I have notice how big, spacious, and great floors airports have.

 **How it works**

 It helps you make a new friend, but its up to you.
 - It will map, filter, reduce common attributes of a person's trip
 - Take different time zones into account for everyones trips and reminders
-- It will notify you when someone is nearby
+- It will notify you when another person who loves dancing is at the same time and airport that you are in.
 - The rest is **HX**, human experience! 💆‍♀️💆‍♂️

 *tech: SwiftUI, APNS, Postgres, Vapor*